 How do you get to Carnegie Hall?
 Practice, practice, practice.
 A keyboard player doesn’t start her studies by playing Liszt or Rachmaninoff.
 She starts with simple pieces.
 She works on scales.
 She attempts harder things gradually, usually under the tutelage of a teacher.
 If she is going to be a performer, she also widens her playing experience gradually as well.
 She plays on different types of pianos.
 She plays in different settings and for different groups of people.
 She learns to handle herself in lots of different musical situations.

-Likewise, taking a dog who has practiced behaviors only at home (and maybe in only one room of the house) to a park and expecting perfect performance is like taking the first year piano student to Carnegie Hall, aiming her at the stage, and saying, “Knock ’em dead!”
+Likewise, taking a dog who has practiced behaviors only at home (and maybe in only one room of the house!) to a park and expecting perfect performance is like taking the first year piano student to Carnegie Hall, aiming her at the stage, and saying, “Knock ’em dead!”

 She’s not ready.
 And neither is your dog.

 You can also practice asking for your dog’s attention as part of her “getting out of the car” routine.
 Also even going out your front door.
 Both of these are common times for dogs to get excited and unreachable.
+(Hint: practice indoors, using doors into other indoor rooms, first.)

 When you do get to the park, set her up for success.
 Pick a time when most people are staying home.
 Go to an area where you can practice on a parking lot or the pavement before you venture into more exciting areas.
 If you do mat training, bring the mat.
 Help your dog practice getting out of the car and straight onto the mat.
 Keep the first lessons short.